E-commerce

 Which pages are the most important?

-Often categories, product pages, and editorial content that captures upper-funnel intent and then directs users to transactional pages.
+Often the categories, product pages, and editorial content that capture upstream intent and then send it toward transactional pages.

 Why is site architecture so important?